-Until July 1, 2023, the Company managed primarily CLOs and opportunity funds focused on healthcare and asset based investing.
-Beginning July 1, 2023, following the Sound Point Transaction, the Company participates in the asset management business through its ownership interest in Sound Point.
-Sound Point, LP was founded in 2008 and has credit strategies focusing on CLOs and performing credit, private credit, structured credit, opportunistic credit, commercial real estate credit and co-investments across the foregoing strategies.
-The Company invests in certain of these strategies.
-These strategies are implemented for clients, including the Company, through funds and customized separately managed accounts and co-investment opportunities as further described below and in Sound Point, LP's Firm Brochure on Form ADV Part 2A filed with the U.S. Securities and Exchange Commission.
+The Company participates in the asset management business through its ownership interest in Sound Point.
+Sound Point, LP was founded in 2008 and has five main credit strategies: (i) CLOs and performing credit, (ii) private credit, (iii) structured credit, (iv) opportunistic credit, and (v) commercial real estate credit.
+Sound Point also makes co-investments across the foregoing strategies.
+The Company invests in certain of Sound Point, LP's credit strategies.
+These strategies are implemented for clients, including the Company, through funds and customized separately managed accounts and co-investment opportunities as further described below and in Sound Point, LP's Firm Brochure on Form ADV Part 2A filed with the SEC.
 Sound Point, LP's Firm Brochure and other SEC filings are maintained by Sound Point, LP, which remains solely responsible for their content.